juristr/timetracker/README.md

 Time tracker
 ----

 My small playground for Angular.js.
-An app I'm incrementally developing which happens to also help me keep track of my time I spent on certain tasks.
+An app I'm incrementally developing which happens to also help me keep track of where I spent my time during the day.

 ![](time-tracker-demo.gif)